top of page

 Change your Brain by being in Nature

-After the success of my blog "Can nature soothe your chronic pain?” it reminded me to follow my own advice.
 To get away from my computer and to do some research of my own, to spend time in nature hoping to find treatment clues to help people with chronic pain.

-Whether chronic pain is caused by an accident, surgery, past trauma or the unfortunate problem of what is given the label of "nociplastic pain" when you or your family member are told that no reason can be found for your chronic pain or the continuation of your pain cannot be fully explained.
+Whether chronic pain is caused by an accident, surgery, past trauma or the unfortunate problem of what is given the label of "nociplastic pain".
+When you or your family member are told that no reason can be found for your chronic pain or the continuation of your pain cannot be fully explained.

 What follows in this article is the result of my research in Hagley Park - tough job, especially on a sunny day, but someone has to do it!